andimoto/keebcu/README.md

 ### todo
 - create selectable space (in y direction) between function row and next rows
 - provide pcb cutout for teensy 2.0
+- add delta variable for usb cutout and pcbholder to move it.
 - function for iso layouts
 - avoid case stabilizer for iso enter and numpad enter
 - add cherry style stabilizer